varshini27-dev/ShopSetupWizard-ASSIGNMENT/replit.md

 # Overview

-Cloudnix Shop Setup Wizard is a multi-step web application that guides users through setting up an e-commerce shop.
-The wizard walks users through three main steps: theme selection, category configuration, and product setup.
-The application is designed as a client-side wizard with a clean, modern interface that collects shop configuration data through an intuitive step-by-step process.
+Cloudnix Shop Onboarding Wizard is a responsive three-step web application designed to guide users through setting up an e-commerce shop.
+The wizard features theme selection, product category configuration, and detailed product setup with pricing.
+Built with HTML5, CSS3, jQuery, and Bootstrap, it uses orange, turquoise, and blue as primary colors with extensive whitespace and no clutter for optimal user experience across desktop, tablet, and mobile devices.

 # User Preferences